dhall-lang/dhall-lang/docs/tutorials/Language-Tour.md

 ␠␠␠␠␠␠''
 ```

-... but the indentation is still stripped, making the expression equivalent to:
+... yet the indentation is still stripped, making the expression equivalent to:

 ```dhall
 ''